ProgramLeague/iTunesXMLParser/README.md

-# iTunesXMLReader
+# iTunesXMLParser
-A reader for iTunes exported XML file.
+A parser for iTunes exported XML file.